dart-lang/pana/test/goldens/end2end/nsd_android-1.2.2.json_report.md

 Because every version of flutter from sdk depends on meta 1.12.0 which doesn't match any versions, flutter from sdk is forbidden.
 So, because nsd_android depends on flutter from sdk, version solving failed.
 ```

+Run `flutter pub downgrade` and then `flutter analyze` to reproduce the above problem.

 You may run `dart pub upgrade --tighten` to update your dependency constraints, or visit http://dart.dev/go/downgrade-testing for further help.